RIDDOR - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013

 - Injuries to workers which result in them being away from work or unable to perform their normal duties for more than 7 consecutive days (not counting the day of the accident)

-- Injuries to non-workers which result in them being taken directly to hospital for treatment, or specified injuries to non-workers which occur on hospital premises
+- Injuries to non-workers which result in them being taken from the scene of the accident to hospital for treatment

 Also reportable are